 Fellow of the American Occupational Therapy Association (FAOTA)

 ROSTER OF FELLOWS (Est. 1973) recognizes occupational therapists who through their knowledge, expertise, leadership, advocacy, and/or guidance have made a significant contribution over time to the profession with a measured impact on consumers of occupational therapy services and/or members of the Association.
-There are currently over 60,000 AOTA members and fewer than 300 have been honored with this award since 2010!

 - Dr. Luis de Leon Arabit